Wandala language

 Wandala, also known as Mandara or Mura', is a language in the Chadic branch of the Afro-Asiatic language family, spoken in Cameroon and Nigeria.

 Geographic distribution

-Wandara has 23,500 speakers in Northern Cameroon and 20,000 speakers in Nigeria.
+Wandala has 23,500 speakers in Northern Cameroon and 20,000 speakers in Nigeria.

 In Cameroon, Wandala is spoken in Mora and surroundings (in the Mora massif and surrounding plains) by about 23,500 speakers.
 It is also the lingua franca of the entire department of Mayo-Sava, by ethnic groups of the northern Mandara Mountains.

 Dialects

 The Mura dialect represents an archaic form of the Wandala language.
 It is the language of the non-Islamic "Kirdi-Mora" people who live in the Mora massif.

 The Malgwa dialect is distinct.
 It is spoken in the plain north of Mora (in Kolofata district) by a mixture of Kanuri, Fula, and Arab populations.

 Phonology

 Consonants

 Wandala has a rich consonant inventory, with more than forty consonantal segments.